COVID-19 vaccinations summary

 Like all medicines, the COVID-19 vaccine may cause side effects in some people.
 These are common, are usually mild, don’t last long and won’t stop people from having the second dose or going about daily life.
 Serious allergic reactions do occur but are extremely rare.

 Suspected AEFI to COVID-19 vaccines are reported to the Centre for Adverse Reactions Monitoring (CARM).
-Medsafe is closely monitoring the AEFI reported from the use of the COVID-19 vaccine and will report regularly on their findings.
+While Medsafe no longer publishes their COVID-19 vaccine safety reports, they continue to monitor reports of adverse reactions submitted to CARM.